The New School -- Institute on Race, Power and Political Economy | Budget Equity Project logo

 Target Geography: Citywide

 Aiming to use its remaining ARPA fiscal recovery funds to support generational change for households most impacted by the pandemic, Columbus, Ohio announced a Medical Debt Relief initiative in October 2023 that wiped away $335 million in debt held by 340,660 households—reaching a third of the City’s population.
 Columbus City Council President Pro Tem Rob Dorans says the initiative had the targeted, large-scale impact they were looking for.
-“Looking at the disproportionate impact on sort of low-income families in Columbus, and particularly families of color from economic fallout from COVID, how can we find ways to provide some economic resilience to them?”
+“Looking at the disproportionate impact on low-income families in Columbus, and particularly families of color, from the economic fallout from COVID, how can we find ways to provide some economic resilience to them?”
 While other jurisdictions that used their ARPA recovery funds to relieve medical debt have partnered with the intermediary Undue Medical Debt (formerly RIP Medical Debt) to buy and then eliminate the debt (see our Toledo case study), Columbus worked directly with the Central Ohio Hospital Council to eliminate the debt.
 The City contributed $500,000 in ARPA funds for administrative expenses and the hospitals took no compensation.

 Why this investment?